hack-tools/hackorganizing/README.md

 # HackOrganizing

-A list of needs, lists and tips to run a Hackathon.
+A list of needs, lists and tips to organize and run a Hackathon.

 ---